© 2019 All rights reserved BY OKIOLABS

 OKIOCAM comes with several dedicated free Apps and Chrome extensions.
 More new Apps will continue to be added for users to download for free

 OKIOCAM officially supports PCs, Macs, and Chromebooks.
-OKIOCAM does not support iPads, Android-based tablets, or other devices.
+OKIOCAM does not support iPads or Android-based tablets.

 Most video conferencing applications will mirror your camera in the preview window.
 However, anybody who you are transmitting your video to will see the non-mirrored video.
 Applications do this because, in general, it is easier to adjust your position in the frame and it is more natural to view yourself this way (it’s like looking in a mirror).
 Zoom and Cisco Webex Meetings are two applications that have the option to turn off video mirroring.

 If you are using video conferencing software that supports screen sharing (Google Meet and Skype, for example), you can download and install OKIOCAM Snapshot and Recorder, and share the tab with the open extension.
 Snapshot and Recorder does not mirror video.

 View our complete guide to resolving or working around mirrored video here.

 OKIOCAM does not have an in-built zoom function.
 However, within the OKIOLABS applications, the camera can digitally zoom up to 6x.
 Within the OKIOLABS applications, the zoom level can be controlled via the buttons on the camera (if you have OKIOCAM Button Driver installed) or the zoom slider.